duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/14-computing/10-pi/20-pi-bash.md

 - Printing output in the terminal (echo, cat)
 -  Clearing terminal output and exiting (clear, exit)

-TODO: Using a text editor: Visual Studio Code
+TODO: Using a CLI Text Editor

 ### Ending The Lesson